ippontech/blog-usa/posts/serverless.md

 # Step 3: granting access to S3 and SNS

-I said earlier that our function needs to read a configuration file from S3 and needs to send notification through SNS.
+I said earlier that our function needs to read a configuration file from S3 and needs to send notifications through SNS.
 We need to grant permissions to the Lambda function for that.
 We can do so through the `iamRoleStatements` element under `provider`:

 ```yml
 provider: